 - Get involved

-T level is short for ‘Technical level’.
-T levels are new technical qualifications for those aged 16 and above.
+T Level is short for ‘Technical Level’.
+T Levels are new technical qualifications for those aged 16 and above.
 They are being developed in partnership by the government, business and education.
 T Levels are expected to become one of the three main choices for students after GCSE alongside apprenticeships and A levels.

-There will be 15 T levels in total.
-Hair (including barbering), beauty and aesthetics will be one of these 15 routes.
+There will be 25 T Levels in total.
+Hair (including barbering), beauty and aesthetics will be included.

-The Institute for Apprenticeships will be leading on apprenticeship and T level developments.
-Its business plan for 2018-19 outlines how it intends to make a positive impact on the design and delivery of apprenticeships and T Levels.
+The Institute for Apprenticeships will be leading on apprenticeship and T Level developments.
+Its business plan outlines how it intends to make a positive impact on the design and delivery of apprenticeships and T Levels.
 Read the government's T Level action plan.

 • Practical skills and knowledge specific to their chosen industry or occupation.

-• At least 45 days’ relevant and meaningful work placement (at no cost to employers).
+• At least 45 days’ relevant and meaningful industry placement (at no cost to employers).

 • Core English, maths and digital skills (probably to be graded from E to A*).